ninoschelcher/frontend-data/README.md

 # Frontend-data
 This repository contains my process of creating a interactive visualization for The Volkskrant.
-Full documentation & process can be found [in my wiki](https://github.com/ninoschelcher/frontend-data/wiki)
+Full documentation & process can be found [in my wiki](https://github.com/ninoschelcher/frontend-data/wiki).

 # The Assignment 📝
 During this project we're working together with The Volkskrant, a newspaper based in the Netherlands.
 We have to come up with a concept related to: **The car in the city**.

-Now the goal is to find interesting insights in these (37) datasets about parking and turn these into interesting research questions that we can answer with a datavisualization.
+Now the goal is to find interesting insights in these (37) datasets about parking and turn these into interesting research questions that we can answer with a datavisualization created with D3.
 The Volkskrant can decide if they think these visualization(s) are enough to write an article about.

 ![Volkskrant picture](https://github.com/ninoschelcher/functional-programming/blob/main/wiki_media/798px-Volkskrant.svg.png)